lynnfaraday/aresmush.com/_root/tutorials/code/index.md

 * [Web Request Handling](/tutorials/code/web-requests)
 * [Navigation](/tutorials/code/web-nav)

-## Git and Coding Locally
+## Git and Coding On Your PC or Mac

 * [Using Git](/tutorials/code/git) - Using the GitHub version control system to manage your code.
-* [Setting up Ares Locally](/tutorials/code/local-setup) - Develop code for Ares on your local PC.
+* [Setting up Ares On Your PC/Mac](/tutorials/code/local-setup) - Develop code for Ares on your local PC.
 * [Running Tests](/tutorials/code/tests) - Running the automated unit tests.

 ## FS3